Darioliu28/ada-2025-project-djnpsgroup2025/README.md

 ## Abstract

-Society groups people by geography, interests, and culture.
+People in the society tend to create communities based on geography, interests, and culture.
 This project explores whether Reddit reflects these aggregation dynamics, questioning if it's a valid proxy for real-world interactions or just a skewed representation.
 The core idea is to map subreddits to entities like countries (e.g., r/italy) or topics (e.g., r/politic) to analyze their interaction patterns.
-The goal is twofold: first, determine if digital group components (like language or interests) highlight real-world relationships.
-Second, study "country-based" groups by analyzing their engagement with thematic subreddits.
+The goal is twofold: first, study "country-based" groups by analyzing their engagement with thematic subreddits.
+Second, determining if inter-subreddit interactions have an influence on future posts.
 We aim to uncover if digital interactions can reveal cultural traits and intrinsic dynamics present in their real-world counterparts.

 ## Research Questions